 The Tenth Amendment of the US Constitution

-It says that the Federal Government only has those powers that the Constitution has delegated it, and it provides the endowments not given to the Federal Government to the States and the people.
+It says that the Federal Government only has those powers that the Constitution has delegated it.
+It provides the endowments not given to the Federal Government to the States and the people.

-Besides the US Bill of Rights, two more amendments played a crucial role in moving democracy forward in the nation.
+Besides the US Bill of Rights, two more amendments played a crucial role in moving democracy forward.

 The Thirteenth Amendment to the United States Constitution